GOP Senators Power Barrett Toward High Court Confirmation

 She presented herself as a neutral arbiter and suggested, “It’s not the law of Amy.”
 But her writings against abortion and a ruling on “Obamacare” show a deeply conservative thinker.

-Sen. Lindsey Graham, R-S.C., the chairman of the Judiciary Committee, called her "a conservative woman who embraces her faith.
-She’s unabashedly pro-life, but she’s not going to apply ‘the law of Amy’ to all of us.”
+Sen. Lindsey Graham, R-S.C., the chairman of the Judiciary Committee, praised the mother of seven as a role model — “a conservative woman who embraces her faith.”
+Republicans focused on her Catholic religion, reviving earlier Democratic questions about her beliefs.
+Graham said Barrett is "unabashedly pro-life, but she’s not going to apply ‘the law of Amy’ to all of us.”

 At the start of Trump’s presidency, McConnell engineered a Senate rules change to allow confirmation by a majority of the 100 senators, rather than the 60-vote threshold traditionally needed to advance high court nominees over objections.
 That was an escalation of a rules change Democrats put in place to advance other court and administrative nominees under President Barack Obama.

-“While I oppose the process that has led us to this point, I do not hold it against her,” Murkowski said.
+Republicans are taking a political plunge by pushing for confirmation days from the Nov.
+3 election with the presidency and their Senate majority at stake.

-Collins, who faces a tight reelection fight in Maine, remains the only Republican expected to vote against Trump’s nominee.

-“My vote does not reflect any conclusion that I have reached about Judge Barrett’s qualifications to serve,” Collins said.
-“I do not think it is fair nor consistent to have a Senate confirmation vote prior to the election.”
+Only one Republican, Sen. Susan Collins in a tight reelection fight in Maine, is expected to vote against the nominee, not over any direct assessment of Barrett.
+Rather, Collins said, “I do not think it is fair nor consistent to have a Senate confirmation vote prior to the election.”

-By pushing for Barrett’s ascension so close to the Nov.
-3 election, Trump and his Republican allies are counting on a campaign boost, in much the way they believe McConnell’s refusal to allow the Senate to consider Obama’s nominee in February 2016 created excitement for Trump among conservatives and evangelical Christians eager for a Republican president to replace the late Justice Antonin Scalia.
+Trump and his Republican allies had hoped for a campaign boost, in much the way Trump generated excitement among conservatives and evangelical Christians in 2016 over a court vacancy.
+That year, McConnell refused to allow the Senate to consider then President Barack Obama's choice to replace the late Justice Antonin Scalia arguing the new president should decide.

-Barrett was a professor at Notre Dame Law School when she was tapped by Trump in 2017 for an appeals court opening.
-Two Democrats joined at that time.
+Most other Republicans facing tough races embraced the nominee to bolster their standing with conservatives.
+Sen. Thom Tillis, R-N.C., said in a speech Monday that Barrett will “go down in history as one of the great justices.”

+But it's not clear the extraordinary effort to install the new justice over such opposition in a heated election year will pay political rewards to the GOP.

+In a display of party priorities, California Sen. Kamala Harris, the vice presidential nominee, is expected to return to Washington from the campaign trail to join colleagues with a no vote.

+No other Supreme Court justice has been confirmed on a recorded vote with no support from the minority party in at least 150 years, according to information provided by the Senate Historical Office

-Associated Press writers Mary Clare Jalonick and Zeke Miller in Washington contributed to this report.
+Associated Press writers Mary Clare Jalonick, Andrew Taylor, Mark Sherman, Zeke Miller and Aamer Madhani in Washington and Kathleen Ronayne in Sacramento, Ca., contributed to this report.